pancakecreative/documentation/All Team Members/Initiatives/Initiatives.md

 			- If someone steps on a landmine of yours, wait at least 30 minutes before saying anything about that hurt.
 			- If you recognize stepping on a landmine, apologize as quickly as you can, but don't attempt to go farther unless the landmined person invites you into that conversation.
 		- Communicate
-			- If you're the one hurt, say something to the other person, in private and as kindly as you can.
+			- If you're the one hurt, say something to the other person.
+Do this in person, in private, and in as caring a manner as you can.
 		- Explain intentions
 			- If you're the person who stepped on a landmine, ask if you can explain what you meant to communicate.
 Recognize that what you meant may not be the way the thing was perceived, and that perception = the other human's reality.
+If the other person is unwilling to hear your explanation, don't attempt to force it.
 		- Explain impact
-			- For the lanmined person, explain the impact of your perception.
+			- For the landmined person, explain the impact of your perception.
 Make an effort to communicate without attacking or hurting the other person.
-The objective is to care for other humans and resolve the situation peacefully so trust can be established.
+The objective is to care for other humans and resolve the situation peacefully so trust and relationship can be reinforced..
 		- Remember that there's probably shame or hurt on both sides
 		- Apologize
 			- If you stepped on someone's landmine, apologize for hurting them.
 It doesn't really matter if you were right or wrong, if they're hurt they need an apology.